 We give ranges for estimates all the time.
 If someone asks, "How long does it take to get to your house?", we don't say "39.35 minutes".
 We say, "Usually about half an hour to 45 minutes, depending on the traffic."

 In a systematic review, you will often see an outcome of an individual study shown as a line.
-The length of that line is showing you the length of the confidence interval around the result.
+The length of that line is showing you the width of the confidence interval around the result.
 It looks something like this:

 This is called a forest plot.
 Find more from Statistically Funny on this in The Forest Plot Trilogy.